EmanuilM/Cubicle/readme.md

-Simple NodeJS and ExpressJS applicationa
+Simple NodeJS and ExpressJS application